+Dominating the Old Town skyline, Narikala dates right back to the 4th century, when it was a Persian citadel.
 Most of the walls were built in the 8th century by the Arab emirs, whose palace was inside the fortress.
-Subsequently Georgians, Turks and Persians captured and patched up Narikala, but in 1827 a huge explosion of Russian munitions stored here wrecked the whole thing.
-The Church of St Nicholas, inside the fortress, was rebuilt in the 1990s with funding from a police chief.
+Subsequently Georgians, Turks and Persians captured and patched up Narikala, but in 1827 a huge explosion of Russian munitions stored here wrecked the whole thing, and today it's a rather picturesque ruin, with only its walls largely intact.